fsiddiqui2/Connect4MiniMax/README.md

 ## Instructions for Use
 1. Install flask and react
 2. Clone this repo to a local repository
-3. With the directory open, run `python flask-server/server.py` and `cd client; npm start` in different terminal windows
+3. With the directory open, run `python flask-server/server.py` and `cd my-reactswc-app; npm run dev` in different terminal windows